 Commandments 1 through 5

-1. “I Am the Lord our God, who brought you out of the land of Egypt, out of the house of slavery.
+1. “I Am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.
 You shall have no other gods before Me.”

 This First Commandment is at the top of the list gets right to business.
 Is there a God?
 Yes, He’s speaking to the Jews audibly in the midst of thunder and storm.
 He has just decimated the most powerful nation on earth and held up sea walls to usher about 2 million Israelis into the Sinai peninsula.
 The Jews themselves are the descendants of a family line that has willingly followed God for centuries.
 Abraham’s progeny has now grown into a nation and their God has come to rescue them because they have been crying out for Him to do so for 4 centuries.

 We can only have one god at a time anyways.
 So pick one.
 If you pick God, focus on Him.
-The collateral effect of this, by the way, puts sin out of focus.
-When humans begin playing by other rules than those of the One who invented the whole boardgame, things go wrong.
+When humans begin playing by other rules than those of the One who invented the whole board game, things go wrong.
 Same thing happens when we walk on the wrong side of physics or biology.
 If I chose to make up my own rules and drive my car into a brick wall, well, there are consequences.
 Same with smoking.
 Like it or not, we live in a world that has objective rules.
 Either we follow them or we suffer.
 The degree to which God is not your God is the degree to which you violate natural law.
 If we held to this First Commandment perfectly, there would be no need for any other commandments to come afterwards.

 2. “You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”